acojon/RealCandle-RaspberryPi-Neopixel/README.md

 How much time must pass before the candle object will update the Neopixel to the next brightness value in the pattern?
 Defaults to .0020 seconds.
-I recommend you take the default vaule :)
+I recommend you take the default value :)

 #### four_color_neopixels